fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - [★] When a Missionary Unit is selected, Settlements that qualify for your Reliquary Belief are now highlighted.
         - **Dev Note**: No more searching tile-by-tile for Settlements that are producing Treasure Convoys or have Wonders!
     - Founder Beliefs that provided Yield for each foreign Settlement following your Religion now grant some Yield for domestic Settlements following your Religion.
         - **Dev Note**: Many of the changes to Religious gameplay in this patch are aimed at providing a benefit for keeping your empire converted to your own Religion.
-As we continue to look at Religion as a whole, we’ve made some changes to Beliefs to better support having a Religious empire, and not just converting until you have enough Relics.
+As we continue to look at Religion as a whole, we've made some changes to Beliefs to better support having a Religious empire, and not just converting until you have enough Relics.
     - Various Founders Beliefs now track and refresh correctly.
         - Desert Faith
         - Reincarnation